The Psychological Profile of Genghis Khan Robert Bluestein

 ----------------------------------------------------------------------------------------------------------------------------------

-From a psychological standpoint, Loyalty is viewed as a virtue.
+From a psychological standpoint, loyalty is viewed as a virtue.
 Is loyalty truly beneficial, prudent, and commendable?
 Subconsciously, the majority of individuals likely associate loyalty with integrity, which involves aligning your beliefs/principles (if you have any) with your behavior.

 When faced with the decision to be loyal or disloyal to friends or associates, we often struggle to define the object of our loyalty.
 There are those who may act disloyally towards the government without sensing a direct betrayal of their leader.
-(Consider the case of Eric Snowden)
+(Consider the case of Edward Snowden)

 Others will be disloyal to a leader without feeling as if they are being disloyal to the government.
 (Consider Benedict Arnold's betrayal of George Washington) And still others will be disloyal to an idea propagated by either the government or by the individual without feeling as if they have betrayed either.
 (Consider Napoleon)